lorenseanstewart/kanban-comparison/METHODOLOGY.md

 ### Server Warmup

-Before measurements, we perform **warmup requests**:
+Before each measurement batch, we perform a **single warmup request**:

-- Each page is requested twice via fetch
+- Single warmup request to the home page before starting cold cache measurements
-- Ensures server caches, database connections, and compilation are ready
+- Primes server/CDN, database connections, and serverless functions
-- Reduces variance from cold-start effects
+- All subsequent runs have consistent server conditions
-- Measurements still use cold-cache browser performance
+- Measurements still use cold browser cache (cache cleared between each run)

+**Why one warmup**: This simulates a "primed CDN" scenario where the first visitor may have cold-started the server, but subsequent visitors benefit from warmed infrastructure.

 ### Why Median + Confidence Intervals?